semrush/intergalactic/website/docs/components/inline-input/inline-input-api.md

 <InlineInput.Addon />;
 ```

-## InlineInput.
-ConfirmControl
+## InlineInput.ConfirmControl

 The addon with hint tooltip and icon.
 By default is displayed with middle-size Check icon.
 Addon click triggers `InlineInput` `onConfirm` callback.

-When `loading` property is provided to `InlineInput` , `InlineInput.ConfirmControl` icon replaced with spinner.
+When `loading` property is provided to `InlineInput`, `InlineInput.ConfirmControl` icon replaced with spinner.

 ```jsx
 import InlineInput from 'intergalactic/inline-input';